-For those of us who love keeping fit, it’s important to know what rights we maintain after signing a gym membership.
+For those of us who love keeping fit, it’s important to know what rights we maintain after signing a gym membership or gym liability waiver.
 It’s also good to understand what the law says in the case of an injury or accident, especially with so many 24-hour gyms left unattended for several hours a day.

 When you sign up to a gym, the rights you keep or give away will depend on the contract you sign, which is all the more reason to read the fine print.

 Usually a gym will include a liability waiver in your membership contract.
 The waiver is created so that in the event of an injury, you aren’t able to sue for compensation.
 But signing a waiver doesn’t prevent you from taking legal action.
 The law still requires that gyms provide their members with services that are: